GLOBAL MARKETS-Shares cruise to three-month highs, dollar shows the strain

 Asia stock marketshttps://tmsnrt.rs/2zpUAr4

-(Additional Reporting by Mai Nguyen and Tom Westbrook in Singapore; editing by Larry King)
+(Additional Reporting by Mai Nguyen and Tom Westbrook in Singapore; editing by Larry King and Susan Fenton)

 ((marc.jones@thomsonreuters.com; +44 (0)207 542 9033; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))